Browse our list of frequently asked questions about imec.icon and get details on partnerships, project roles, financing, subcontracting, and more.

 Approval of all communication (publications, leaflets, project pages on imec.be, press releases…).
 Note: any changes affecting the budget or innovation goals need to be approved by imec and the relevant funding agency.

 The consortium can decide to set up a user group if this is useful to the progress of the project.
-The user group is a counselling committee with representatives of relevant economic and/or societal target group(s).
+The user group is a counseling committee with representatives of relevant economic and/or societal target group(s).
 Their task is to give advice concerning the progress of the imec.icon project and the valorization possibilities of the developed foreground.

 A user group is present in the project to provide specific input, to act as a sparring partner, to validate certain results, to provide certain data, to set up requirements…